zsahmed/dialogflow_cloudfunction/README.md

 ##### Fulfillment Deployment

-This DialogFlow webhook is hosted on **Cloud Functions for Firebase**.
+This Dialogflow webhook is hosted on **Cloud Functions for Firebase**.
 [Node.js](https://nodejs.org/en/) is required to deploy the Fulfillment.

 1. Setup Firebase CLI